HaitianLiang/StatORCH/README.md

 - matched open-world directional response;
 - saved fallback / HealthRule / Safe-threshold router artifacts.

 These files are **reported-result snapshots**, not a substitute for unavailable raw experimental output.
-See `docs/results_provenance.md`.

 ## External datasets